-“I don’t know how that fool thing went off,” she said.
+“I don’t know how that fool thing went off,” Alma said.

 “You opened the back door!”
-She probably thought, in her little head, she was letting in the dog, and right away after that couldn’t remember a thing.
+Alma probably thought, in her shrinking head, she was letting in the dog, and right after that couldn’t remember a thing.

-She loves having slumber parties and having me sleep over.
-One day I said, “Mom, I can’t, I have to go home and cook dinner for my husband,”
+Alma loves having slumber parties and having Telly sleep over.
+One day she said, “Mom, I can’t, I have to go home and cook dinner for my husband,”

 “You’re married?”
 She was surprised.
-But now she covers it, and says, “Oh, that Brian, he’s a good guy.”
+But now she covers it, and says, “Oh, that’s Steve, he’s a good guy.”
 She hides what she doesn’t remember.

-We were playing cards and I asked her, “You know who would have loved Izzy?”
+They were playing cards one night and Telly asked her, “You know who would have loved Izzy?”

-“Nana Buescher,” I said.
-Nana Buescher was my dad’s mom.
+“Nana Buescher,” she said.
+Nana Buescher was Fred’s mom.
 She died many years ago.